 Snow Tubing at Wolfe Mountain

-New for 2017, the Branson Zip Lines and Canopy Tours is now home to Wolfe Mountain, a Snowflex synthetic snow tubing hill.
+The Branson Zip Lines and Canopy Tours is now also home to Wolfe Mountain, a Snowflex synthetic snow tubing hill.
 The year-round attraction is nestled in the natural beauty of the Ozark Mountains yet just a few miles north of the city along Highway 65.
 The 400-foot-long slope allows up to six tubes to run down simultaneously and is open to all-ages.
-The grand opening celebration is planned for Dec.
-1.

 Pricing, reservations, and more info is available at wolfemountainbranson.com.